 The safety of students and staff is a primary concern of Twin Rivers Unified School District.
 Supervision is provided to ensure the safety of each student before school, during breaks, at lunch, and after school.
 Supervision is a responsibility shared among school staff, teachers, and school administrators.
-All guests to the campus must sign in at the office and wear a visitor's badge at all times.
+All guests to the campus must sign in at the office, using our hall pass system and wear a visitor's badge at all times.

 To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee.
-The plan is also presented to our School Site Council.
 Any revisions made to the plan are reviewed immediately with the staff.
 School staff also review the plan annually at the beginning of the school year.
-The plan was last reviewed with school staff in December 2025.
+The plan was last reviewed with school staff and school site council in November 2024.

-Key elements of the Safety Plan focus on the following: disaster response procedures, school-wide dress code, child abuse reporting procedures, bullying prevention, sexual harassment policy, procedures and safe ingress and egress of pupils, parents, and school employees.
+Key elements of the Safety Plan focus on the following: disaster response procedures, school-wide dress code, child abuse reporting procedures, bullying prevention, sexual harassment policy, teacher notification of dangerous pupils procedures and safe ingress and egress of pupils, parents, and school employees.

 The school is always in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Emergency drills are held on a regular basis, fire drills are held once a month, earthquake and lockdown drills are held bi-monthly.
+Emergency drills are held on a regular basis, fire drills are held once a month, earthquake and lockdown drills are held twice a year.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.